New BMW iNEXT 2021: specs and on-sale date for electric SUV

 Initially, the Vision iNEXT concept took its inspiration from the BMW X7, boasting upright 'gills' at each corner of the front apron and a ‘Streamflow’ window line designed to mark out the car as an ‘i’ vehicle.

 The blanked-off grille was intended to show that the Vision iNEXT concept was an electric car, simultaneously housing many of the sensors required for the level 3 autonomous driving features BMW is targeting for 2021.
 It’s not yet clear if these will be relocated by the time the production model is signed off.

-So far, BMW hasn’t made any mention of performance figures for the iNEXT, however we do know it will feature a pure electric drivetrain.
-The purpose of the winter testing programme in Arjeplog, Sweden, is to assess the all-wheel-drive system in cold conditions, as well as monitor the performance of the electric motor and battery.
+So far, BMW hasn’t made any mention of performance figures for the iNEXT, however we do know it'lll feature a pure-electric drivetrain.
+The purpose of the winter testing programme in Arjeplog, Sweden, was to assess the all-wheel-drive system in cold-weather conditions, as well as monitor the performance of the electric motor and battery in low temperatures.